probably-not-porter/datavis/docs/DATABASE.md

-# Database Guide
+# Docs: Database Guide
-The purpose of this readme is to outline the IFS field_science database, and describe the tables which are used in processing Fieldday information.
-The database is hosted on the Earlham College cluster.
+The purpose of this readme is to outline the IFS **field_science** database, and describe the tables which are used in processing Fieldday information.
+The database is hosted on the Earlham College cluster, using postgreSQL.

 ## Tables
+the **field_science** database contains the following tables which are necissary for the datavis tool to function.
+If the tables in your database are different, then the **queries.js** file will need to be tweaked to accomodate your data.

+This section also includes an example for each table, showing how data might be aquired from the database.
-### fieldday_platform
+### *fieldday_platform*
 | column | type | example |
 |---|---|---|
 | platformid | char(8) | "4ef" |
 | platformtype | char(16) | "Ambiance" |
 | platformname | char(16) | "Grace" |

-### fieldday_sensor
+### *fieldday_sensor*
 | column | type | example |
 |---|---|---|
 | platformid | char(8) | "4ef" |